 If you live in a hot climate or like to exercise, it can be hard to stay away from the heat that causes these hives.

 If antihistamines don't work, your doctor may recommend steroids for a short time or histamine 2 receptor blockers such as Zantac or Tagamet.
 All antihistamines are more effective if taken daily rather than on an as-needed basis.

-Other treaments for CU include leukotriene inhibitors (Singulair), immunosuppressives (cyclosporine, dapsone), Danazol, beta-blockers (propranolol), topical scopolamine, and omalizumab (Xolair).
+Other treatments for CU include leukotriene inhibitors (Singulair), immunosuppressives (cyclosporine, dapsone), Danazol, beta-blockers (propranolol), topical scopolamine, and omalizumab (Xolair).

-If you have serious reactions -- like shortness of breath -- when you get hives, he may prescribe an epinephrine shot for you to keep on hand.
+If you have serious reactions -- like shortness of breath -- when you get hives, your doctor might give you an epinephrine shot for you to keep on hand.
 This can help your breathing and get rid of hives and swelling.